rithvin05/rithvin05/README.md

   - and other misc. personal projects

-#### 💬 Ask me about...
-  working with startups and launching MVP's!
+ 💬 Ask me about working with startups and launching MVP's!
 I love contributing to passionate work environments like those and have learned immensely from my experiences 😇

  🌱 Looking to learn more about cloud engineering and AI!
 Have any advice or share similar interests? feel free to 👇

- #### 🤝 Get in touch on
- [LinkedIn](https://www.linkedin.com/in/rithvikvinod/) or through [email](mailto:Rithvin@umich.edu) I love meeting new people, learning from eachother, and building rapport :)
+ 🤝 Get in touch on [LinkedIn](https://www.linkedin.com/in/rithvikvinod/) or through [email](mailto:Rithvin@umich.edu) I love meeting new people, learning from eachother, and building rapport :)

  #### 😶‍🌫️ A little about me:
  - i love to dance (shoutout Michigan Manzat lol)